Previously Funded Research Projects

 University of Kansas Medical Center/Children’s Mercy Research Institute Research Project

-These research efforts are focused on gaining a better fundamental understanding of MWS, at the cellular level, and to identify the specific molecular defects that cause this disorder to test treatment options.
+We are excited to have this opportunity to discuss our research directions and plans for Mowat-Wilson Syndrome (MWS).
+Our research efforts are focused on a better fundamental understanding of MWS, at the cellular level, and to identify the specific molecular defects that cause this disorder to test treatment options.

 The important work of Dr. Goosens in 2001 demonstrated that the underlying genetic basis of MWS is due to an alteration in a single gene named ZEB2.
 These findings have given us hope in defining MWS at the most fundamental level.
 However, knowing the underlying cause of a syndrome is only a beginning, and connecting this information with a better understanding of a disease is critical for identifying potential treatment plans and options.